 Over the years, several congregations have branched from First Reformed Church.
-Significant differences arose within the overall Dutch Reformed Church in the 1880's centered mainly around pastors, worship, the church supported private schooling, and resulted in two denominations; the Reformed Church, and the Christian Reformed Church.
+Significant differences arose within the overall Dutch Reformed Church in the 1880's centered mainly around pastors, worship, and church supported private schooling, and resulted in two denominations; the Reformed Church, and the Christian Reformed Church.
 In February 1886, the First Christian Reformed Church of Fulton withdrew and was established.
 Increasing numbers in geographic areas led to other church bodies organizing.
 In 1896, the Ebenezer Reformed Church was established in Morrison, IL.
-In 1909, rural churches were established in nearby locations; Spring Valley Reformed is located northeast of Fulton in Unstick Township, and Newton Zion Reformed is located southeast near Erie, IL in Newton Township.
-Two congregations formed for other reasons: in 1916, 54 communicant members and their families and Pastor Marin Koster withdrew and incorporated Second Reformed Church of Fulton, desiring to conduct worship services in English rather than Dutch.
+In 1909, rural churches were established in nearby locations; Spring Valley Reformed is located northeast of Fulton in Ustick Township, and Newton Zion Reformed is located southeast near Erie, IL in Newton Township.
+Two congregations formed for other reasons: in 1916, 54 communicant members and their families (180 total) and Pastor Martin Koster withdrew and incorporated Second Reformed Church of Fulton, desiring to conduct worship services in English rather than Dutch.
 In 1929, Trinity Reformed Church of Fulton organized.

 The Reformed Church and the Christian Reformed Church have shared values concerning care of religious community members.
 A Dutch saying is "In unity there is strength."
 In 1876, in response to a community need, twenty-nine plots were purchased from the Fulton Cemetery by the Dutch Reformed Church for the use of members.
-Over the years, some 157 were buried on these lots in unmarked graves, with the last recorded burial occurring on July 13, 1956.
+Over the years, some 157 (identified) were buried on these lots in unmarked graves, with the last recorded burial occurring on July 13, 1956.

-First Reformed has had a long history of involvement and support of missionaries and mission activities, including supporting local members serving in the Philippines, both long term and short term.
+First Reformed has had a long history of involvement and support of missionaries and mission activities, including supporting local members serving in the Phillipines, both long term and short term.
 Most recently, mission activities and work trips to Alaska have been supported by the congregation.

-Throughout the years, the members at First Reformed Church has sought to glorify God and act as His people, as best they were led to understand.
+Throughout the years, the members at First Reformed Church have sought to glorify God and act as His people, as best they were led to understand.
 Today, seeking for God's direction continues as we embrace the mission of "Loving Jesus and Others."

 Reformed, worked together over the last couple of years to find ways to support one another.

-The Consistory and members of the Trinity congregation held many meetings, votes and discussions, and of course, not everyone agreed on the next step for their Church.
+The Consistory and members of the Trinity congregation held many meeting, votes and discussions, and of course, not everyone agreed on the next step for their Church.
 During the process, Trinity and First Reformed formed a joint group to look at another option for Trinity.
 The Consistories from each church selected five individuals from each congregation to participate in discussions and planning.

 In October, the Congregation of Trinity was presented with two options on which to vote: 1.
 Try to call a new Pastor, or; 2.
 Unify with First Reformed.
 The simple majority vote was in favor of

 For 84 years the congregation of Trinity Reformed Church has gathered faithfully to worship and serve God.
-On December 29, 2013 at 9:00 a.m.
-Trinity had its final worship service and concluded with a luncheon, celebrating the legacy and mourning the loss of the church.
+On December 29, 2013 at 9:00 AM Trinity had its final worship service and concluded with a luncheon, celebrating the legacy and mourning the loss of the church.
 Trinity Reformed united with First Reformed Church.
-The first unified worship service was held on January 5, 2012 at 9:00 a.m.
+The first unified worship service was held on January 5, 2014 at 9AM.

 In the wake of such a weighty decision and difficult chance, it is important to pause for a moment and to remember, to remember all that is good, and kind, and faithful; to remember the legacy of Trinity Reformed Church.